analogdevicesinc/doctools/docs/fundamentals.rst

   repositories.
-  The ``topic`` entry must contain one landing page associated with the toctree title, e.g. ``topic: {'eval': 'Evaluation Boards', 'university': 'University Program'}``, then the *index.rst* must a toctree titled ``Evaluation Boards`` and the page ``eval/index.rst`` must exist.
+  The ``topic`` entry must contain one landing page associated with the toctree title, e.g. ``topic: {'eval': 'Evaluation Boards', 'university': 'University Program'}``, then the *index.rst* must have a toctree titled ``Evaluation Boards`` and the page ``eval/index.rst`` must exist.
-  In the html output, is displayed on the top header.
+  In the HTML output, it is displayed in the top header.
 * toc: Table of contents of a repository documentation; the displayed depth is customizable, but in general a doc page (``.rst``, ``.md``) generates one toc entry.
-  In the html output, is displayed on the left of the webpage.
+  In the HTML output, it is displayed on the left of the webpage.
 * localtoc: Contents on the current doc page/toc entry.
-  In the html output, is displayed on the right of the webpage, identified by the "On this page" header.
+  In the HTML output, it is displayed on the right of the webpage, identified by the "On this page" header.

 .. note::